antischematic/angular-composition-api/packages/core/README.md

 ### Core

-#### View
+#### State

-Creates a context-aware view class based on the provided Props and State.
-Props are optional.
-Components and directives that extend this class have their `ChangeDetectorRef` detached and will only trigger view updates when the returned observable state emits a new value.
+Creates a context-aware state from the provided state factory.
+Components and directives that extend this class have their `ChangeDetectorRef` detached and will only trigger view updates when reactive state emits a new value.

 #### Service

-Creates a context-aware, tree-shakable service class from the provided factory function.
+Creates a context-aware, tree-shakable service from the provided factory function.
 If the `providedIn` option is set to null, or omitted, you must provide the service in a `NgModule`, `Directive` or `Component`.
 Start or retrieve the service with `Inject`.

 #### Inject

 Equivalent to `Injector.get(ProviderToken)`.
-Only works inside the context of a `View` or `Service`.
+Only works inside the context of a `State` or `Service`.
 Throws if called outside a valid context.

 #### Subscribe

 Registers an effect in the current context.
-If `Subscribe` is called inside a `View` constructor, the subscription is deferred until the view has mounted.
+If `Subscribe` is called inside a `State`, the subscription is deferred until the view has mounted.
 If it is called inside a `Service` or nested in another `Subscribe`, the subscription is invoked immediately after the containing function has executed.

+If called outside a valid context, creates a subscription which needs to be handled manually.

 ---

 ### Common

-These APIs only work inside the context of a `View` or `Service`.
+These APIs only work inside the context of a `State` or `Service`.
 Calling them at the wrong time may cause a `CallContextError` to be thrown.

 #### Value

-Alias for `BehaviorSubject`.
-Optionally mirrors an upstream `BehaviorSubject` or `Value` if provided.
+Creates a `BehaviorSubject`.
+Optionally mirror an upstream `BehaviorSubject` if provided.
+Values are synced with the view during the `ngDoCheck` lifecycle hook.

 #### Query

-Creates a `Value` that is checked during the `ngAfterContentChecked` lifecycle hook by default.
+Creates a `Value` that will receive a `ContentChild` or `StateChild`.
+Pass `false` when used with dynamic `StateChild` so that it syncs correctly.
+Pass `true` for static queries.

 #### QueryList

-Creates a `QueryListSubject` that can be accessed immediately.
-It waits for the underlying query list to become available, then subscribes to its changes.
-The value is checked during the `ngAfterContentChecked` lifecycle hook by default.
+Creates a `QueryListSubject` that will receive `ContentChildren` or `StateChildren`.
+Subscribes to the underlying query list when it becomes available.
+Pass `false` when used with `StateChildren` so that it syncs correctly.

+#### Emitter

+Creates an `EventEmitter`.

 #### HostListener

 Works like the `HostListener` decorator, returns an `Emitter` if an observer wasn't provided, otherwise it will `Subscribe` to the observer and return the subscription.

 #### HostBinding

 Works like the `HostBinding` decorator, it will `Subscribe` to an `Observable` and use the `Renderer` to apply changes to the property, attribute, class or style that was selected.

 ---

 ### Utils

-#### Emitter

-Alias for `EventEmitter`

 #### get

-Convenience method for getting the current value of a `Value`.
+Get the current value of a `Value`.

 #### set

-Immediately emit a value to a `Value` or `Emitter`, or return a curried function that emits the value passed to it.
+Sets a `Value` or triggers an `Emitter`, otherwise returns a function that will emit values passed to it.